MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-dwell.md

 ## Scenarios

 Head-gaze and dwell excels in scenarios where a person's hands are busy with other tasks, and voice isn't 100% reliable or available due to environmental or social constraints.
 A good example is a person wearing a HoloLens to overlay reference information while repairing a car engine.
 Their hands are busy with tools or supporting their body as they lean into the engine compartment.
 The garage space is loud, with the constant banging and buzzing of tools, making voice commands difficult.
-Head-gaze and dwell allows the person in the HoloLens to confidently navigate their reference material without interrupting their workflow.
+Head-gaze and dwell allows the person using the HoloLens to confidently navigate their reference material without interrupting their workflow.

 ## Device support